Recipe Overview

 Instructions

-- In a medium sized mixing bowl, mix together cream cheese, chives, dill, parsley, black pepper, onion powder, and garlic powder until well combined.
+- In a medium sized mixing bowl, mix together cream cheese, chives, dill, parsley, black pepper, onion powder, and garlic powder until well combined.1 container (8 ounces) plain spreadable cream cheese, 1 teaspoon dried chives, ½ teaspoon dried dill, ½ teaspoon dried parsley flakes, ½ teaspoon coarse ground black pepper, ¼ teaspoon onion powder, ¼ teaspoon garlic powder

-- Tightly roll up Flatouts with the filling on the inside.
+- Tightly roll up tortillas with the filling on the inside.
 Wrap each roll individually in plastic wrap.
-Repeat until all 4 Flatouts are filled, rolled, and wrapped in plastic.
+Repeat until all 4 tortillas are filled, rolled, and wrapped in plastic.

-- Place roll ups in fridge and chill for at least 1 hour before removing plastic wrap and slicing into pinwheels about 1/2-inch thick.
-Best served same day.
+- Place roll ups in the refrigerator, and chill for at least 1 hour.
+Remove plastic wrap and slice each tortilla roll up into pinwheels about a half inch thick, about 8 slices depending on the size of your tortillas.

 Notes